We are keen to involve communities in their local station, to help the location further reflect the area it serves.

-- Working with you to develop your plan
+- We'll work with you to develop your plan

 - Providing safety training relevant to your station, so that your aspirations can be delivered safely

-- Paying for your group to join the Association of Community Rail Partnership (ACoRP) – giving access to our fund, which is administered by ACoRP, as well as the national grant-giving programme
+- Paying for your group to join the Community Rail Network (the national body for adopters) – giving access to our fund, which is administered by them, as well as their own national grant-giving programme.

 - We’ll support your group’s work through our communication channels.